 How is Horizon 2020 funding made available?

 Next opportunities to apply to Horizon 2020 will be under calls 2020.
 The official work programme 2018-2020 including the calls was published on 27 October 2017.
-An updated version of the Work Programme with calls for 2020 will be published in June 2019.
+An updated version of the Work Programme with calls for 2020 was published in June 2019.

 What is the multi-actor approach?